Foreverland/SYNCPropertyMapper/README.md

 ## Exceptions

-There are two exceptions to this rule:
+There are two exceptions to this rules:

 * `id`s should match `remoteID`
 * Reserved attributes should be prefixed with the `entityName` (`type` becomes `userType`, `description` becomes `userDescription` and so on).
 In the JSON they don't need to change, you can keep `type` and `description` for example.
 A full list of reserved attributes can be found [here](https://github.com/SyncDB/NSManagedObject-HYPPropertyMapper/blob/master/Sources/NSManagedObject%2BHYPPropertyMapper/NSManagedObject%2BHYPPropertyMapperHelpers.m#L240).